Josiah Hannajphanna [at] cs.utexas.edu

 The University of Texas at Austin

-I am a fourth year PhD student in the Learning Agents Research Group in the Computer Science Department at the University of Texas at Austin.
+I am a fifth year PhD student in the Learning Agents Research Group in the Computer Science Department at the University of Texas at Austin.
 My advisor is Peter Stone.
 I study a branch of machine learning called reinforcement learning (RL).
 Reinforcement learning allows autonomous agents to learn to complete sequential decision making tasks given only a reward signal and interaction with their environment.
 The goal of my current research is to allow AI software to use past or simulated experience on a sequential decision making task to evaluate and improve upon its current ability to solve the task.
 My long-term research goal is to develop AI systems that can quickly master a new task with a small number of attempts at the task.

 I graduated from the University of Kentucky with a B.S. in computer science and mathematics.
 As an undergraduate I worked with Judy Goldsmith on algorithms for multi-objective and factored Markov Decision Processes.
 I also spent a summer working with Patrice Perny and Paul Weng at LIP6 in Paris, France working on approximating the set of Pareto optimal solutions for multi-objective MDPs.

 I am applying for tenure track faculty positions in spring of 2019.
 My full application materials are available here.